 If you mix music, you know how hard some decisions can be.
 Balancing the different elements so nothing is drowned in the mix is a huge accomplishment.
 The faster you can get the perfect mix, the better.
 So here’s how to use mono to speed up the mixing process, and ultimately, get the best possible mix.

-Benefits to Checking Your Mix in Mono
+Benefits of Checking Your Mix in Mono

 - If your mix sounds good in mono, it will transfer well to any mono system such as phones, portable speakers, and certain speaker setups.